I write about toxins in our food and air but what about social media?

 Reading a book can be really relaxing and more importantly, it gives your eyes a screen break.

-Spending too much time staring at a screen definitely isn’t good for you!
+Spending too much time staring at a screen isn’t good for you!

-So, take a break, read a book and broaden the mind.
+So, take a break, read a book, and broaden your mind.

 3. Pray